What is an interest?

 - The issuer's credit risk premium.

-Types of interests
+Types of Interest

 What are the types of interest rates?

 Interest rates are applied in different ways, for different periods of time.
 It is therefore important that you know what type of rate you are being charged.
-Also if the interest will be paid at the beginning or at the end of the credit.
+Also whether the interest will be paid at the beginning or at the end of the credit.
 The most commonly used interest rates are the nominal interest rate and the effective annual interest rate or equivalent.

 Nominal interest rate